larteyoh/larteyoh/README.md

 nothing to see here 🙈, move along ...

-- c++ dev, lua junkie, some JS (all self-taught — no college degree)
+- c++ dev, lua junkie, some JS (all self-taught — no college education)
 - static builds fanatic
 - `snake_case` supremacist